JohnMellaley/unicorn_attractor/README.md

 ### What is this website for?
-This website was created to create revenue through adding extra features, and help to identify bugs on our existing software and and allows us to prioritise the bugs causing the most issues with our customers.
+This website was created to create revenue through adding extra features, and help to identify bugs on our existing software and allows us to prioritise the bugs causing the most issues with our customers.
 The benefit for the customer is they also get a better product due to reduced bugs in the software, but can also get extra features added.

 ### User Stores
-This site is used by anyone using our software products.
+This site can be used by anyone using our software products.
 The users will be able to vote on features and bugs to fixed.

 **Existing and New Users. **

 * Users should be able to see what the company does from the home page.
-* Users should be able to some metrics before deciding they want to join
+* Users should be able to see some metrics before deciding they want to join
-* Users should be to register with the company if they choose to join.
+* Users should be able to register with the company if they choose to join.
 * User should be able to reset their password if they have forgotten it.
 * Users should be able add bugs
 * Users should be able to vote for each bug once.